DuckyMomo20012/chat-grpc/README.md

 After login successfully, the client starts a **deamon thread** to send the `Subscribe` request to the server to receive the `EventQueue` record, within the loop.
-The client will send back to the server the `message_id` of the `EventQueue` record that it has just received.
+The client will send back to the server the `event_id` of the `EventQueue` record that it has just received.

 <!-- Roadmap -->